buildbuddy-io/buildbuddy/docs/cache-encryption-keys.md

 ## Considerations

-- When enabling or disabling customer managed encryption keys, it may take up to 10 minutes for the change to propagate through the system.
+- When enabling or disabling customer-managed encryption keys, it may take up to 10 minutes for the change to propagate through the system.
 If there are active builds during this window, they may experience "not found" errors while the change propagates.